Nick and Taylor ride Joe Borfo’s Tandem in Griffith Park

 Bike Indianapolis Advocacy Committee Chair Jakob Morales on the recent vigil and ghost bike placement for Dillan Lee Rogers (10:41).

-Jacquie Phelan, veteran mountain bike racer and way paver for women racers, reminisces about her glory days with original Bike Talk co-host Jim Cadenhead (19:44).
+Jacquie Phelan, veteran mountain bike racer and way paver for women racers, on the early days of the sport.
+Jacquie also talks about her relationship with mountain bike pioneer and inventor Charlie Cunningham, who was in a serious mountain bike crash, and whose Gofundme is here.
+With original Bike Talk co-host Jim Cadenhead (19:44).

 Founding Directors Brendt Barbur of the Bicycle Film Festival and Josh Paget of the Better Cities Film Festival talk bikes and movies with Taylor (28:40).